SalomePlatform/adao/doc/en/ref_algorithm_UnscentedKalmanFilter.rst

 .. include:: snippets/Header2Algo01.rst

-This algorithm realizes an estimation of the state of a dynamic system by a "unscented" Kalman Filter, avoiding to have to perform the tangent and adjoint operators for the observation and evolution operators, as in the simple or extended Kalman filter.
+This algorithm realizes an estimation of the state of a dynamic system by a Kalman Filter using an "unscented" transform and a sampling by "sigma" points, avoiding to have to perform the tangent and adjoint operators for the observation and evolution operators, as in the simple or extended Kalman filters.

 It applies to non-linear observation and incremental evolution (process) operators with excellent robustness and performance qualities.
 It can be